Students

 Evyatar Nevo, “Compensation and Property Restitution: The Case Study of Croatia”

-2023 Michael Heyd Prize for Early Modern History:
+2023 Michael Heyd Prize in Early Modern History:

 Hillel Gottesmann, "The Leviathan of Chance: Probabilistic Reasoning in Hobbes’ Leviathan"

-2023 George L. Mosse Prize for Modern History:
+2023 George L. Mosse Prize in Modern History:

 Emanuella Reznik, "The Jewish Fantasy of Franz Joseph and the Politicization of Orthodox Jewish Life in Galicia: The Crossroads of Two Phenomena in the September 1880 Edition of Machzikei HaDas Newspaper"